manafsulleyman/automated-script-patient-creation-management-system/README.md

 2. After cloning, cd mPharmaTest

 3. You need to install the following packages using the commands below
+4.      pip install selenium
-4.      pip install webdriver-manager
+5.      pip install webdriver-manager
-5.      pip install xlrd
+6.      pip install xlrd
-6.      pip install behave
+7.      pip install behave

 7. Copy the **Url** from the **qa-take-home-test Application** running on your localhost. eg:localhost:3000/